 API Documents have to be accurate, clean and well presented.
 And the latest trend in the API Documentation world is the three-panel design documentation.
-So we reinvented our API documentation using ReDoc – a powerful tool that help us describe our APIs adhering to OpenAPI Specification.
+So we reinvented our API documentation using ReDoc – a powerful tool that helps us describe our APIs adhering to OpenAPI Specification.

 Here, the left panel contains a scroll-synchronized reference menu.
 The middle panel contains endpoints/methods documentation.
 And the right panel contains various samples: request samples, response samples and code samples.

 We now have the ability to clearly document complex request/response payloads.
-The nested schemas are now displayed beautifully with ability to expand and collapse.
+The nested schemas are now displayed beautifully with the ability to expand and collapse.
 All these without compromising on accuracy as documentation is directly generated from the source code.

 Downloadable Integration Kits

 The aim of the developer documentation is to make integration as seamless as possible.
-How much more easier can it be, if all you would need to test a sample integration is to download an integration kit, host it on your local machine and click pay.
+How much easier can it be, if all you would need to test a sample integration is to download an integration kit, host it on your local machine and click pay.

 The kit handles request generation and response handling for you.
 All you would need to do is: